scalatra/scalatra-website/guides/databinders.md

 `new PredicateValidator[String](b.name, """^[A-Z,0-9]""".r.findFirstIn(_).isDefined`

-To paraphrase, that's saying that we're going to run a new `PredicateValidator[String]` on `b.name`, and that validation should pass if the regex `[A-Z,0-9]` applies to `b.name`.
+To paraphrase, we're going to run a validation on the FieldValidator's name, and that the validation should pass if the regex `[A-Z,0-9]` matches the first letter of the incoming string.

 What's that `_ flatMap` doing there at the start of the validation function?

-Eventually, we're going to chain together our new custom validation with the rest of the validations, like this:
+This takes a bit of explaining.
+Eventually, we're going to chain together our new `startsWithCap` validation with the rest of the validations we've already defined, like this:

 ```scala
   val name: Field[String] = asType[String]("name").notBlank.minLength(3).startsWithCap()